akshay-dhage/Deep-Learning-Based-Detection-of-Solar-Panel-Faults/README.md

 * Solar plant monitoring systems
 * Smart energy grid analysis
-* Remote fault diagnosis using drones/UAVs
+* Remote fault diagnosis

 📚 Project Report

 You can read the full documentation and methodology in the `Report/` folder (if included).

-Made with ❤️ by Akshay Dhage (BE Project 2025)
+Made with ❤️ by Akshay Dhage @ www.linkedin.com/in/akshay-dhage82